Artorius104/Workshop-ToDo_List-React/README.md

 You'll find everything you need on the react official website https://reactjs.org/ and mui official website https://mui.com/ .

 # Tic Tac Toe Game

+The first part of this workshop is about making a simple tic tac toe game.
+We'll focus on implementing only the necessary part of the game.

+    - Définition des différentes steps -
+    Présentation des props -> composants intéractifs -> immutabilité

+Our game is now finished, but maybe too simple.
+Feel free to add some functionnalities to add flavor to the game such as a movement history !

 # To Do List application

+The second and last part of the workshop will be making a to do list with react.
+To do list are widly use in job interviews and are a good exercise to show your skills about the demanded language.
+Just like the tic tac toe game, we'll focus on the basic parts for this workshop.

+    - Définition des différentes steps -
+    Focus sur les useStates

+Our To do list is now complete.
+Just like tic tac toe, feel free to add functionnalities to sow off !